joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/21/sports/terence-crawford-shawn-porter-fight.html?searchResultPosition=1

 **What We Learned From Week 11 in the N.F.L.**\
-`The Colts’ Jonathan Taylor has entered the M.V.P. discussion, Kirk Cousins extended his credibility with a win over the Packers, and Cam Newton is not a cure-all for Carolina.`\
+`The Colts’ Jonathan Taylor has entered the M.V.P. discussion, Kansas City’s defense shocked Dallas, and Cam Newton is not a cure-all for Carolina.`\
 https://nytimes.com/2021/11/21/sports/football/nfl-week-11-scores.html?searchResultPosition=2

 **Driver Plows S.U.V.
 Into Holiday Parade in Wisconsin**\